 Lindos is a lovely village to explore.
 Most visitors head for the Acropolis and its monuments and ruins, and to the lovely beaches, including St. Paul’s Bay.
-It is a stunningly beautiful part of this extremely popular Greek island.
+It is a stunningly beautiful place.

 How far is Lindos from Rhodes Old Town?

 Lindos is 48 kilometers from Rhodes Old Town along the main road that follows the coastline.

 What is Lindos Famous For?

-Lindos is most famous for its Acropolis and the ancient monuments at its summit but also its Byzantine and medieval history and ruins.
-It’s stunning beaches and narrow village laneways are part of what makes up Lindos’s famous beauty as a Greek island holiday destination.
+Lindos is most famous for its Acropolis and the ancient monuments at its summit but also for its Byzantine and medieval history and ruins.
+Its stunning beaches and narrow village laneways are part of what makes up Lindos’s famous beauty as a Greek island holiday destination.